BalaAnbalagan/HA-for-SAP-on-Azure-using-SIOS/HA-for-SAP-(A)SCS.md

 ## 1. Overview

-High availability(HA) for SAP Netweaver central services requires shared storage.
-This document describes on achieve High Availability on Linux virtual machine without using shared storage and by using SIOS DataKeeper and SIOS LikeKeeper of SIOS Protection Suite.
+This document describes on how to achieve High Availability for SAP using SIOS Protection Suite for Linux VM.
+SIOS provides High Availability for SAP (A)SCS **_with or without_**shared storage.
+When shared storage in not availble SIOS Datakeeper is used to replicate the volumes/disk between cluster nodes.
+SIOS Protection Suite can also with Azure NetApp Files which eleminates SIOS Datakeeper's need.

 ![ASCS](/99_images/Architecture_Diragram_ASCS.png)

 Each pair of servers are grouped into respective Avialbility Sets as per the above Architecture Diagram.
-And the solution can be used in Availability Zone Scenario too as long as Synchronous Data Replication is possilbe.
-Asynchronous Data Replication is supported only for Disaster Recovery Scenarios
+Availability Zones can also be used.

 ![Avilability Sets](/99_images/Availability-Sets.png)